 SAFETY TRACK: 2:30 p.m. - 3:30 p.m.

 Assessing Safety Hazards in Your Workplace

 Larry Pinto, Pinto and Associates Inc., Mechanicsville, MD

-Applicator safety is often associated with pesticides but there are a multitude of hazards in the workplace that pesticide applicators must consider.
+Applicator safety is often associated with pesticides but there is a multitude of hazards in the workplace that pesticide applicators must consider.
 Pest control technicians need to be able to enter an environment and assess it quickly to minimize risk.
 This all-encompassing session will identify the many hazards on the job that a pest control technician could face daily.

 SMALL BUSINESS TRACK: 11:00 a.m. - 12:15 p.m.

 From the Ground Up: Growing a Dream From A Single Route to A Thriving Business in Less Than Five Years

 Mike Bullert, Big Time Pest Control, Anderson, CA

 This session will chronicle the growth of a real-life pest control firm from a single route to a multi-million dollar venture.
 By following a laser-focused business plan and applying some good old fashioned elbow grease, a successful company can be built in just a few years’ time.
 Join us for a deep look at one company’s pitfalls and success stories and take away lessons that can help to propel any business owner to the next level.